webpack/webpack-cli/CONTRIBUTING.md

 ## Documentation

-webpack is insanely feature rich and documentation is a time sink.
+webpack is feature rich and documentation is a time sink.
 We greatly appreciate any time spent fixing typos or clarifying sections in the documentation.